OSMLatam/sotm-latam-2024/en/event-guide.md

 # Event Guide

-This page includes information about **State of the Map LATAM 2024**, which will be held at the Federal Institute of Pará (IFPA), Belém.
+This page includes information about **State of the Map LATAM 2024**, which will be held at the Palacete Pinho, Belém.

 ## Location